Adelaide Miethke: Career

-After the War she resumed her night studies and completed her Bachelor of Arts course and was awarded her degree early in 1924.
+After the war she resumed her night studies and completed her Bachelor of Arts course and was awarded her degree early in 1924.

 In August 1924 she was sent by the Department to accompany Inspector Mary Kidd MBE, of New South Wales, on a tour of inspection of the Broken Hill schools, and to note the organisation of central and domestic art schools.
 She was appointed Inspector in November that year, which meant she had to resign from the Women Teachers' Progressive League.

-The Government inaugurated separate schools for girls in January 1925, and Miethke was appointed to take charge of the central schools system.
+The government inaugurated separate schools for girls in January 1925, and Miethke was appointed to take charge of the central schools system.
 She then had complete charge of nine new schools for girls, with special attention to the new super-primary branches where technical work had been introduced.

 The Department sent her to Sydney and Melbourne in 1925 to investigate policies and methods being adopted there.

 She was elected president of the National Council of Women in 1935, and as such president of the executive committee of the Women's Centenary Council.
 She had a very high profile during the 1936 Centenary year, speaking on the radio virtually every week and appearing as organiser or guest of honour at a host of rallies, conferences and a dramatic Pageant of Empire which she herself choreographed and organised.
 This featured 13,600 schoolchildren whom she personally directed, through a megaphone, at the Adelaide Oval.
 The two performances, on 27 and 28 November 1936, each attracted 40,000 spectators.

+Stone bench near the northern wall of the Pioneer Women's Memorial Garden in Adelaide.
+The bench was donated by the Trustees, and engraved "In Memory of Adelaide Miethke".
+Declared a memorial by Lady Bastyan, wife of the Governor of South Australia on 19 April 1963.